facebook/react-native-website/docs/accessibility.md

 * **summary** Used when an element can be used to provide a quick summary of current conditions in the app when the app first launches.

 #### accessibilityState (iOS, Android)

+*Note: `accessibilityRole` and `accessibilityStates` are meant to be a cross-platform solution to replace `accessibilityTraits` and `accessibilityComponentType`, which will soon be deprecated.
+When possible, use `accessibilityRole` and `accessibilityStates` instead of `accessibilityTraits` and `accessibilityComponentType`.*

 Accessibility State tells a person using either VoiceOver on iOS or TalkBack on Android the state of the element currently focused on.
 The state of the element can be set either to `selected` or `disabled` or both:

 * **selected** Used when the element is in a selected state.
 For example, a button is selected.